PC6050 - Qualitative Research Methods in Psychology (2022/23)

 Lectures will deliver core material (e.g., key perspectives, empirical work and theoretical explanations) and will provide a framework for further reading and independent study.
 The workshops will require preparatory work on the part of the students and are a place where students can reflect on their own learning and personal growth.
 These will also provide practical elements where methods of data collection and analysis are used.
 There will be opportunity also for students to complete a reflective diary and a discussion forum on WebLearn to discuss any issues, thoughts and ideas that arise as the students progress through the module.

-1. be able to employ different methods of data collection and data analysis within qualitative research
+1. be able to provide a rationale for a qualitative research study in terms of appropriate ethical considerations, data collection and data analysis

 3. be able to write a report of qualitative research study in an appropriate format